 Social Studies or Business Administration.

-The first two years, four-semester courses are common among all specializations (International Business Administration, Tourism Management, Hospitality Management, and Accounting).
+The first year, two-semester courses are common among all specializations (Business Administration, Tourism & Hospitality and Accounting).

 The key graduate attributes/skills are: